Pułtusk: Early modern period

-Pułtusk was located in the Masovian Voivodeship in the Greater Poland Province of the Polish Crown.
+Pułtusk was located in the Masovian Voivodeship in the Greater Poland Province.
 In 1530 the first Masovian printing house was opened.
 In 1566 one of the first public theatres in Poland was established in Pułtusk.
 In the 16th century the town was visited by many notable individuals, such as King Sigismund III Vasa, and poets Jan Kochanowski and Maciej Kazimierz Sarbiewski.

 On 21 April 1703 during the Great Northern War, a decisive battle was fought in Pułtusk, where the Swedish army under Charles XII defeated and captured a large part of the Saxon army under Graf von Steinau.
 Although the town and the castle were initially conquered by Polish forces, they were later recaptured by the Swedish army, which looted and destroyed it.

 After the Partitions of Poland, the town was annexed by the Kingdom of Prussia.
 The Polish forces of General Antoni Madaliński stationed in Pułtusk in 1794 declined to obey Prussian orders and started their march towards Kraków.
 This marked the start of the Kościuszko Uprising.
 Prussian rule lasted only a few years.